-Addressing the tangled roots
+Addressing the tangled roots of health disparities

 In the United States, black babies die during birth at more than twice the rate of white babies.